IamCloud/IdlescapeUtilities/README.md

     * ![Runecrafting](./Runecrafting.PNG?raw=true "Runecrafting")
 1. Marketplace history cost/unit
     * ![Marketplace](./MarketplaceHistory.PNG?raw=true "Market")
+1. Back and refresh button now follows when you scroll down.

 ## How to install
+You can simply download the app in the chrome store: https://chrome.google.com/webstore/detail/idlescape-utilities/pcmnipemclfhflggbglfaampaakhfcdp
+Or if you prefer getting newer verions faster you can follow these steps.
 1. Download the latest zip file here: [Releases](https://github.com/IamCloud/IdlescapeUtilities/releases)
 2. Extract the zip file anywhere.
 3. Visit chrome://extensions (via omnibox or menu -> Tools -> Extensions).